Mierle Laderman Ukeles: Touch Sanitation (1979-80)

 In her work Touch Sanitation, taking almost a year, Ukeles met over 8500 employees of the New York Sanitation Department, shaking hands with each of them and saying, “Thank you for keeping New York City alive”.
 She documented her activities on a map, recording her conversations with the workers.
 Ukeles documented the workers' private stories in an attempt to change some of the negative words used about them.

+Public Space

+A common theme in Ukeles' exhibitions and site-specific works is the involvement of the public, and the idea that "a space becomes truly public when a sense of public ownership is felt by many individuals [...]".
+Turnaround/Surround (1990-2004) in Danehy Park, Cambridge, USA, a former landfill-turned competitive sports park, is an example of this concept in her work.
+Her interest stemmed from the site itself being reclaimed by the community, and she invited people from different language groups to provide objects of value that "represent where they came from originally before they came to the United States".
+These objects were then embedded into the hill in Danehy Park to give value to a site that formerly held no value.

 Honors and awards

 Laderman Ukeles was given honorary doctorates from: School of the Art Institute of Chicago, Chicago, IL, Rhode Island School of Design, Providence, RI, and Maine College of Art, Portland, ME.

 She has been awarded several prestigious awards and fellowships including: